relaycorp/veraid-website/src/pages/spec.md

 1. **TTL Constraints:**
    - Services MUST specify a maximum TTL for signatures.
-   - The TTL MUST be within the range of 8 hours to 30 days.
+   - The TTL MUST be within the range of 1 second to 90 days.
    - Services SHOULD choose the shortest TTL that meets their requirements.
 2. **Content Type Restrictions:**
    - Services MAY restrict the types of content that can be signed.